amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       Example:"MixedPrecisionTensor":{quark.onnx.VitisQuantType.QBFloat16:['/stem/stem.2/Relu_output_0',
       'onnx::Conv_664', 'onnx::Conv_665']} **Note**:If there is a tensor
       with bias, 'Int32Bias' needs set to False.
+   -  **AutoMixprecision**: (Dictionary) A parameter used to specify the settings for auto mixed precision.

+      -  **DataSize**: (Int) Specifies the size of the data used for mix-precision.
+The entire data reader will be used by default.
+      -  **TargetOpType**: (Set) The user defined op type set for mix-precision.
+The default value is ('Conv', 'ConvTranspose', 'Gemm', 'MatMul').
+      -  **TargetQuantType**: (QuantType) Activation data type to be mixed in the model if 'ActTargetQuantType' is not given.
+Error will be raised if TargetQuantType is not specified.
+      -  **ActTargetQuantType**: (QuantType) Activation data type to be mixed in the model.
+         If both ActTargetQuantType and WeightTargetQuantType are not specified, the ActTargetQuantType will be same as TargetQuantType.
+         If only ActTargetQuantType is not specified, the ActTargetQuantType will be the original activation_type.
+      -  **WeightTargetQuantType**: (QuantType) Weight data type to be mixed in the model.
+         If both ActTargetQuantType and WeightTargetQuantType are not specified, the ActTargetQuantType will be same as TargetQuantType.
+         If only WeightTargetQuantType is not specified, the WeightTargetQuantType will be the original weight_type.
+      -  **BiasTargetQuantType**: (QuantType) Bias data type to be mixed in the model.
+         If BiasTargetQuantType is not specified and Int32Bias is True, the BiasTargetQuantType will be int32.
+         If BiasTargetQuantType is not specified and Int32Bias is False, the BiasTargetQuantType will be same as WeightTargetQuantType.
+      -  **OutputIndex**: (Int) The index of model output to be calculated for loss.
+      -  **L2Target**: (Float) The L2 loss will be no larger than the L2Target.
+         If L2Target is not specified, the model will be quantized to the target quant type.
+      -  **Top1AccTarget**: (Float) The Top1 accuracy loss will be no larger than the Top1AccTarget.
+         If Top1AccTarget is not specified, the model will be quantized to the target quant type.
+      -  **EvaluateFunction**: (Function) The function to measure top1 accuracy loss.
+Input of the function is model output(numpy tensor), output of the function is top1 accuracy(between 0~1).
+If EvaluateFunction is not specified while Top1AccTarget is given, error will be raised.
+      -  **NumTarget**: (Int) Specified the number of nodes for mix-precision to minimize the loss.
+The default value of NumTarget is 0.
+      -  **TargetTensors**: (List) Specified the names of nodes to mix into the target quant type.
+It's a experimental option and will be deprecated in the future.
+The default value is [].
+      -  **TargetIndices**: (List) Specified the indices (based on sensitivity analysis results) of the nodes to mix into the target quant type.
+The default value is [].
+      -  **ExcludeIndices**: (List) Specified the indices (based on sensitivity analysis results) of the nodes not to mix into the target quant type.
+The default value is [].
+      -  **NoInputQDQShared**: (Bool) If True, will skip the nodes who shared the input Q/DQ pair with other nodes.
+The default value is True.
+      -  **AutoMixUseFastFT**: (Bool) If True, will perform fast finetune to improve accuracy after mixed a layer.
+The default value is False.

    -  **FoldRelu**: (Boolean) If True, the Relu will be fold to Conv when use VitisQuantFormat.
 The default is False.
    -  **CalibDataSize**: (Int) This parameter controls how many data are